nilearn/nilearn/doc/changes/latest.rst

 - :func:`~nilearn.glm.second_level.non_parametric_inference` now supports confounding variates when they are available in the input design matrix :func:`~nilearn.mass_univariate.permuted_ols` (:gh:`3465` by `Jelle Roelof Dalenberg`_).

-- :func:`~nilearn.mass_univariate.permuted_ols` now checks if confounding variates contain an intercept and raises an error when multiple intercepts are defined across target and confounding variates. (:gh:`3465` by `Jelle Roelof Dalenberg`_).
+- :func:`~nilearn.mass_univariate.permuted_ols` now checks if confounding variates contain an intercept and raises an warning when multiple intercepts are defined across target and confounding variates. (:gh:`3465` by `Jelle Roelof Dalenberg`_).

 Enhancements
 ------------